The Third God

 The Third God is a 2009 fantasy novel by Ricardo Pinto.
 It is the third book in The Stone Dance of the Chameleon trilogy, which concerns the harrowing experiences of the young and inexperienced heir to a ruling dynasty who is suddenly taken from his protected childhood and thrust into a cruel society where he must fight for his family honour, his position and his life.

-The Third God continues the story of Chameleon and the would-be God Emperor Osidian, who has raised a barbarian army and now seeks revenge on those who stripped him of his rightful inheritance and left him for dead.
+The Third God continues the story of Carnelian and the would-be God Emperor Osidian, who has raised a barbarian army and now seeks revenge on those who stripped him of his rightful inheritance and left him for dead.

 Pinto said that though the novel had been published in the United Kingdom and Portugal, he had been "bitterly disappointed" when both his US and German publishers had decided not to publish it.
 He noted, "When it came out, it was barely reviewed, and it felt to me as if, after spending years creating a ship, it had slid down the slipway, and sank with barely a trace.
 I had hoped for more."